MattiNieminen/dots/README.md

 ## Install dotfiles

-These steps will install the dots.
+These steps will install the dots and update all submodules.

 ### Clone this repo